 The morphological unfitness of the journalistic parcellation of content for better flow in the stream also has an economic dimension.

 The quantization of content into news bits creates a paradox that is interesting, yet lethal for good-old journalism.
 An editor seeks to lure readers by making articles’ snippets on social media more attractive and loading them with the most significant information and all the juiciest details from the original articles.
 Ironically, however, the more attractive the teaser, the more information it carries, thus there is less need for readers to actually follow the link and read the entire article on the media org’s website.

-The catch is that, while competing for audiences, news teasers do more than just announce the news; they actually deliver the news.
+The catch is that, while competing for audiences, news snippets do more than just announce the news; they actually deliver the news.
 News bits turn into news baits that do not lure readers but rather feed them to satiety.

 News baits are made to represent media content outside the media brand’s own and owned domain.
 They are set free to work separately and attract readers.
 They do not belong to the media brand that produced them.
 News baits are news bits that the media give away for free.

 News teasers of the past were not able to do that, as they did not garner enough flows.
 Three or four catchy teasers on a print magazine’s cover did not shape the agenda and did not erode readers’ impulse to dive in.